mrouni/openMP/README.md

 | $\omega = 1.95$ | 4,543       | 1.814             | 2.04             |
 | $\omega = 1.99$ | 1,318       | 0.543             | 1.99             |

 We created a log-log plot of the error of each iteration versus the number of iterations for both methods (Liebmann, SOR) and for the three acceleration factor values.
-Below are the four curves.